 Now, let’s get back to why this Thunderbolt 3 port is such a big deal.
 Here are a couple of thoughts:

-- the USB 3.1 connector is compact and reversible, so compatible cables are not going to take a lot of space.
-Also, unlike most other connectors like USB 3.0, DisplayPort, HDMI, etc, an USB 3.1 cable not longer has a “right-way” to plug in, which makes it easier to use everyday.
+- the USB Type-C connector is compact and reversible, so compatible cables are not going to take a lot of space.
+Also, unlike most other connectors like USB Type-A, DisplayPort, HDMI, etc, an USB Type-C cable not longer has a “right-way” to plug in, making it easier to use.

 - the Thunderbolt 3 port could replace all the other standard connectors in the near future, that means we’ll have one universal connector and one type of cable for pretty much all basic needs.